 Our main focus is to encrypt single files.
-But, sure, you can encrypt all your files with 2ndLock, but there are much better solutions on the market.
+You of course can encrypt all your files with 2ndLock – we’d be flattered – but there are much better solutions on the market for that.

-To have an optical description.
-If you want to send a parcel secured to someone at work.
-All you want to do is to drop the parcel on your way to lunch at the outbound desk.
-Just a recipient email address on it.
-With pgp you need to call the recipient, exchange a very long hex number or google for it and hope the number is right from this www.trustme-i-tell-the-trooth.xxx server.
-Then get a new box to put your parcel in, use the special machine to wrap it.
-And then you can trop it on the way out.
-With 2ndLock you just put it on the nice and friendly table next to the outbound desk, labled 2ndLock.
-Done.
-Btw it’s the same for the recipient.
+To put it into more visual terms: imagine you want to send a secured parcel to someone at work.
+All you want to do is to drop the parcel on your way to lunch at the reception desk, with just a recipient name on it.
+With PGP you need to call the recipient, exchange a very long hex number or google for it and hope the number is right from this www.trustme-i-tell-the-trooth.xxx server.
+Then get a whole new box for your parcel, and use a special machine to wrap it.
+And only then you can drop it on the way out.

 We use the email address to identify a recipient.

-Then you can remove the affected device via our web client.
+You can always remove the affected device, logging on to our platform.
 This means that all 2ndLock files on the device can no longer be decrypted.

 No, we can’t do that.
-First of all, all the files you encrypt remain on your device.
-Our infrastructure never knows which files you have encrypted.
-We “only” take care of the exchange of keys.
-We create so-called content objects, which are completely useless for us due to hash functions and other mechanics.
+First of all, the whole encryption process happens within your device, without exposing your content to the online environment, and our infrastructure never knows which files you have encrypted.
+We “only” handle of the exchange of keys.
+We create so-called content objects, which we couldn’t access if we wanted to, due to hash functions and other mechanics.

 If your questions go beyond this – please contact us via email or chat, or take a look at our code (we’re open-source).